 The inside shows the valve faces.
 There is carbon build up, but it is not oily indicating the valve guides are not leaking oil.

 Before I remove the cylinders, I take the head gasket off.
 It should come off easily, but if it’s stuck, use a small screw driver blade to gently free it from the cylinder face.
-Don’t gouge that face with the screw driver.
+Don’t gouge mounting surface on the top of the cylinder with the screw driver.

 The cylinders have a sleeve that fits into the bore of the engine block.
 Usually I can wiggle the cylinder while pulling it out and get it come out of the block.
-It it’s stuck, use a rubber mallet as I described for the head to get it loose.
+It it’s stuck, use a rubber mallet, as I described for removing the head earlier, and gently tap around the cylinder to get it loose.

 I pull the cylinder out farther until the wrist pin and snap ring are exposed but the piston is still in the cylinder.
 Then I use snap ring pliers to remove one snap ring.
 I like to remove the one on the intake side of the piston.
 It is a “use once” item, so I will replace them.
 I don’t remove the other one as it becomes a “handle” to help remove the pin from the other side.